bob1de/hass-apps/docs/apps/heaty/index.rst

    that's a gas, oil, wood or solid fuel oven, solar energy or something fancy doesn't matter.
 This implies that Heaty won't control the energy source in any way.
 Especially, it won't turn the oven off when there is no radiator needing energy.
-Although doing so wouldn't be to easy depending on the energy source, I might implement such a feature in the future.
+Achieving this in a reliably and universally working way is beyond Heaty's scope.
+However, the good news is that Heaty assists you in controlling your energy source with the `Zones feature <zones.html>`_.

 .. _`Generic Thermostat platform`: https://home-assistant.io/components/climate.generic_thermostat/